Resources

 The Grief Survival Guide by Jeff Brazier

-BOOK: The Grief Survival Guide is a book that offers practical advice on everything from preparing for the eventuality of death, managing grief, how best to support family and friends, and moving forward.
+FACTUAL: The Grief Survival Guide is a book that offers practical advice on everything from preparing for the eventuality of death, managing grief, how best to support family and friends, and moving forward.

 What a Wonderful World, An Anthology of Joy by Fiona Castle